 There is another aspect of the dynamics of a bouncing bow that is very important for a player aiming to perform rapid spiccato or ricochet.
 When the bow is in contact with a string, it has a resonant bouncing frequency determined by the inertia of the bow and a stiffness coming mainly from the bow-hair tension.
 This resonance frequency varies strongly with position along the bow, and also with bow-hair tension.
 Askenfelt and Guettler gave a simplified theoretical expression for this: Fig. 4 shows a version of their plot.
 The next link describes their model.
 They tested a professional violinist with a wide variety of bows, asking them to play the same rapid spiccato with each one.
 They found that the player did indeed adjust the hair tension and bowing point for each bow so as to create essentially the same bouncing frequency every time.

-We see a hint of a different aspect of how a bow “feels in the hand” if we make a link with the discussion from section 9.6.
-Figure 5 shows a measured Guettler diagram using a real bow in the Galluzzo experimental rig, compared with the one we have seen before measured with the rigid rod (repeated here as Fig. 6).
+We see a hint of a different aspect of how a bow “feels in the hand” if we make a link with material from the two previous sections.
+Figure 5 shows a measured Guettler diagram using a real bow in the Galluzzo experimental rig, compared with the one we have seen before measured on the same rig with the rigid rod (repeated here as Fig. 6).
 The green and magenta lines will be explained in a moment.
 At first glance, these two plots look fairly similar.
 They both show a vaguely wedge-shaped region of transients that led to successful Helmholtz motion, and they both include quite a few white or yellow pixels indicating very short transient length.
 Both show some “speckly” texture, suggesting a degree of “sensitive dependence”.

 One clear difference between the two figures is in the position and shape of the lower boundary of the region of coloured pixels.
 Figure 5 shows more black pixels than Fig. 6 in the lower left corner, but the pattern is opposite on the right-hand side: Fig. 6 shows a boundary curve that rises more steeply than the one in Fig. 5.
 We can suggest a tentative explanation for at least part of this difference, and it will tell us something interesting about the “feel” of a bow.